For many of us in America, lahmajoun is our go-to model of Armenian food.

 Turkey insists that lahmacun (Turkish spelling) is a Turkish creation.
 Several regions in Turkey claim its origin, including Gaziantep and Sanliurfa.
 Armenians have as much trouble swallowing that explanation as they do in recognizing the modernized names of Aintab and Urfa.

-We could settle this now by simply declaring that lahmajun is Armenian, but that might be considered poor table manners by many of our friends and neighbors.
+We could settle this now by simply declaring that lahmajun is Armenian, but that might be considered poor table manners by many of our friends

 The book Armenian Food: Fact, Fiction and Folk Lore notes that lahmajoun was introduced to present-day Armenia (where it’s called lahmajo) in the 1960s by repatriates from Aleppo, Syria.
 We can presume their families brought the tradition to Syria as survivors from Dikranagerd and other cities in Western Armenia but we can’t be sure.